4 Half-Marathons Completed, 1st New York City Marathon

 People's United Bank

-Iva is thrilled to be on United Way of Long Island’s Team Mission United, raising funds for local veterans and for those affected by COVID-19.
-Due to the postponement of this year’s New York City Marathon, Iva will be participating in November’s virtual run hosted by United Way followed by running the New York City Marathon set for 2021.
+Iva is grateful to be on United Way of Long Island’s Team Mission United, raising funds for veterans and those affected by COVID-19 in her community.

 Despite the unforeseen circumstances, Iva remains committed to fundraising for her community during this time of need, as she understands firsthand how hardships can leave scars on people.